rsksmart/RSKIPs/IPs/RSKIP558.md

 Baring one, all of these methods use blobs as an input.
 One method, `verify_kzg_proof` does not require access to the underlying blob.
 This can be used to verify that the polynomial that a user has committed to evaluates to a specific value at a specific point.
 This method is used to implement a pre-compiled contract (described later), which can be used to settle “on-chain” disputes regarding claims made about data posted using blobs.
 This is what the parameters `POINT_EVALUATION_PRECOMPILE_ADDRESS` and `POINT_EVALUATION_PRECOMPILE_GAS`  refer to.

 The c-kzg library includes references to newer blob methods from [EIP-7594](https://eips.ethereum.org/EIPS/eip-7594).
 These are related to the latest version of blob transactions (after the Fusaka upgrade), which is more complex and is intended for peer data availability sampling (Peer DAS).
 Peer DAS is Ethereum’s current scaling approach through sharding of blobs - so validators only need to store pieces of data (called “cells”) instead of entire blobs.
-We do not use peer DAS as it is not well suited for Rootstock’s merged mining based consensus.
+We do not use peer DAS as it is not well suited for Rootstock’s merged mining based consensus (relatively small number of validators makes "sharding" and "sampling" less meaningful).
 We stick with the original EIP-4844 and require users to precompute proofs for KZG commitments over an entire blob (not to multiple cells as in Peer DAS).

 ### Type aliases